horseee/DeepCache/README.md

 ### Introduction

-Diffusion models have recently gained unprecedented attention in the field of image synthesis due to their remarkable generative capabilities.
-Notwithstanding their prowess, these models often incur substantial computational costs, primarily attributed to the sequential denoising process and cumbersome model size.
-Traditional methods for compressing diffusion models typically involve extensive retraining, presenting cost and feasibility challenges.
-In this paper, we introduce DeepCache, a novel training-free paradigm that accelerates diffusion models from the perspective of model architecture.
-DeepCache capitalizes on the inherent temporal redundancy observed in the sequential denoising steps of diffusion models, which caches and retrieves features across adjacent denoising stages, thereby curtailing redundant computations.
-Utilizing the property of the U-Net, we reuse the high-level features while updating the low-level features in a very cheap way.
-This innovative strategy, in turn, enables a speedup factor of 2.3X for Stable Diffusion v1.5 with only a 0.05 decline in CLIP Score, and 4.1X for LDM-4-G with a slight decrease of 0.22 in FID on ImageNet.
-Our experiments also demonstrate DeepCache's superiority over existing pruning and distillation methods that necessitate retraining and its compatibility with current sampling techniques.
-Furthermore, we find that under the same throughput, DeepCache effectively achieves comparable or even marginally improved results with DDIM or PLMS.

-### Core Idea: Feature Reusing

 The high-level features of U-Net across the denoising process are highly similar and thus can be heavily reused.
 This allows us to only forward the shallow layers for most timesteps.
 <div align="center">
 <img width="70%" alt="image" src="https://github.com/horseee/DeepCache/assets/18592211/9ce3930c-c84c-4af8-8c6a-b6803a5a7b1d">